-Gabapentin is commonly prescribed by vets for both of these reasons, although dog epilepsy is still the main one.
+Gabapentin is commonly prescribed by vets for all of these reasons, although dog epilepsy is still the main one.

-In the US, Gabapentin is not technically FDA approved for use in animals.
+In the US, the FDA has not approved gabapentin for use in animals.

-This isn’t any cause for concern, though, as this is the case for many veterinary medicines.
+This isn’t cause for concern, though, as this is the case for many veterinary medicines.

-There’s still an active discussion about the exact mechanics of how Gabapentin works.
+There’s still an active discussion about exactly how gabapentin works.

-It is clear, though, that it blocks communication between certain nerves, and this seems to have a beneficial effect when used to treat seizures, epilepsy and some chronic pain.
+It is clear, though, that it blocks communication between certain nerves.
+This seems to have a beneficial effect when used to treat seizures, dog epilepsy and some kinds of pain.

-If your dog suffers from epilepsy, it’s very likely you’ll come into contact with this drug.
+If your pup suffers from dog epilepsy, it’s very likely you’ll come into contact with this drug.

-We can, however, look at some of the information vets are provided with for a rough idea of how much Gabapentin we will be giving our dogs.
+We can look at the guidelines vets use for a rough idea of how much gabapentin we will be giving our dogs.

 They could be aware of extenuating circumstances that would restrict your dog’s ideal dosage.

-One study reduced the symptoms of epilepsy in dogs significantly by administering 10mg (per kg of your dogs weight) of Gabapentin every eight hours.
+One study reduced the symptoms of epilepsy in dogs significantly by administering 10mg (per kg of the dog’s weight) of gabapentin every eight hours.

-A much larger pooch might be prescribed Gabapentin 300mg for dogs.
+A much larger pooch might be prescribed 300mg of gabapentin.

-This regular dosage helps keep a steady level of Gabapentin in the dog’s blood stream, as it can’t be used as and when seizures appear.
+This regular dosage helps keep a steady level of gabapentin in the dog’s blood stream.
+Gabapentin for dogs is given every day, not just when seizures happen.

-If your dog doesn’t have epilepsy, but is in pain due to another condition like cancer, the dosing will change accordingly.
+If your dog doesn’t have epilepsy but is in pain due to another condition like cancer, the gabapentin dosage will change accordingly.